RoBOPPics/BB/_pages/app-man-shotDesigner.md

 ## Predictability

-The Predictability tab provides two important ways you can make your pattern less predicatable.
-Both of these are more advanced and are demonstrated in detail in the Demo Video that is coming in Spring of 2022.
+The Predictability tab provides two important ways you can make your patterns less predictable.
+The Alternate Shots lets you set three different shots for a single shot.
+The system will pick one of the three Alternates at launch time based on the probabilies you set.
+The Repeated Shot feature lets you repeat a shot an indeterminant number of times.
+Both of these are more advanced and will be demonstrated in detail in the Demo Video that is coming in Spring of 2022.

 ![Playlist Image](../assets/images/ShotPredictability.jpg){: width="300" .align-center }